macs30123-s24/final-project-online_abortion_discourse/README.md

 ## Limitations

 Although I conducted a comprehensive analysis, this project is not without limitations.
 First, the data collection relied on a third party, meaning that there was no way for me to fully verify its completeness.
-Although the creator intended to capture the full history of the Subreddit, it is possible that some data is missing.
+Although the creator intended to capture the full history of the Subreddit, some data may be missing.

 Second, I only allowed for submissions and their respective comments with the word ‘abortion’ in the title.
 To have a more complete analysis, next time I will allow for other keywords in the abortion argument such as ‘Pro-Life’, ‘Pro-Choice’, ‘Roe v Wade’, ‘Dobbs v Jackson’, ext.
 Broadening the scope of submission titles and keywords will allow for a much more comprehensive analysis and understanding.